 - Then, we set specific goals to achieve our vision.
 Write down in your daily log specific ways to achieve what you desire.
 For example, if you’re looking to become a great public speaker, start with baby steps such as speaking in front of your friends.
 Then branch out to speaking at a small luncheon on a prepared topic.
 Choosing something you’re passionate about is helpful because it squelches your nervousness.
 Lastly, take the initiative to sign up for a public speaking course despite your nervousness.
 Setting clear goals for your vision is critical.

 - Finally, we should have measurable outcomes.
 Ha!
 Maybe that sounds a little “corporate,” but you get the idea.
 Basically, you must commit to the goals you’ve outlined and then be able to see and measure your successes—no matter how small they are.
 Write down in your daily journal what you achieve, and you may be surprised at how far you’ve come with just a little bit of effort.

 To avoid life happening to us, rather than happening for us, we must have an actionable plan in place with benchmarks to measure our progress.
 But, most of all, we must take the helm and steer.
 Now, having said all that, remember, it’s always about the journey and not the destination.
-Writing about journeys is one of my passions, so I’m completing my book, Journey of the Lightworker, one step at a time.
+Writing about journeys is one of my passions and my book, Journey of the Lightworker, was completed one step at a time.

 Safe steering this week on your journey to success!
 XO Shari